QinShinHuang/tutor-booking-system-test-/README.md

-# tutor-booking-system-test-
+# NHS booking system (practice)
-trying to make a booking system with a clean UI, just a rough idea
+trying to make a booking system with a clean UI no python/ grabbing data involved purely html, css and javascript